MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 Get-AzureADUserLastSignInActivity -TenantId 536279f6-1234-2567-be2d-61e352b51eef -UserObjectId 69447235-0974-4af6-bfa3-d0e922a92048 -CsvOutput
 ```

-Or you can use the new [AzureADIncidentResponse](https://www.powershellgallery.com/packages/AzureADIncidentResponse/4.0) PowerShell module where you have rich filtering capabilities.
-Here's an example:
+Or you can use this command from the AzureADIncidentResponse PowerShell module:

 ```powershell
 Get-AzureADIRSignInDetail -UserId johcast@Contoso.com -TenantId 536279f6-1234-2567-be2d-61e352b51eef -RangeFromDaysAgo 29 -RangeToDaysAgo 3